mcosciel36/marks-pismo-case/README.md

 - I'm using python 3.9.5 for this project.
 - To set up this project with pyenv and virtualenv, use **Method 1**
 - If you want to try asdf and poetry, see **Method 2** below.
-### Note that these instructions for installing the python version and it's dependencies may not be perfect.
+### Note that these instructions for installing the python version and its dependencies may not be perfect.
 You may hit some bumps along the way.
 Do your best to achieve the following:
-- The goel for a proper setup is to:
+- The goal for a proper setup is to:
     - Startup a virtual environment with python 3.9.5
     - Install the python dependencies
     - However you choose to do this is up to you.